Dave Moore (tight end): Tampa Bay Buccaneers (second stint)

-Tampa Bay Buccaneers (2006)

-Moore played his final season for the Tampa Bay Buccaneers.
+In 2006, Moore played his final season.
 He totaled one reception for 9 yards.
 In his entire career, Moore caught 207 passes for 2,028 yards and 28 touchdowns.
 His longest reception was 44 yards in 1998.
 He averaged 9.8 yards per reception.
 During his career he had a rate of one touchdown scored for every 7.7 passes caught, which was the best touchdown rate by any player in Buccaneer history who had at least 50 career receptions.
 Moore was selected to the Pro Bowl at the end of the 2006 season.
 He retired following the 2006 season, after playing 15 seasons in the National Football League.

 NFL statistics

 Buccaneers Radio Network

 Beginning with the 2007 football season, Moore began working for the Buccaneers Radio Network.
 He serves as the color analyst (replacing Hardy Nickerson from 2006) and works alongside play-by-play announcer Gene Deckerhoff.
 Moore was most recently color commentated the Super Bowl in Tampa for Buccaneers Radio Network.
 His voice has been featured in Super Bowl highlights released by the National Football League of the Buccaneers victory.